mansurcildir/mansurcildir/README.md

 - 🌱 I’m currently working on **Java, Spring Boot, JS/TS, Svelte.js, Angular.js, Kubernetes**

+- 🤝 I’m looking for help with learning modern and new technologies

 - 👨‍💻 All of my projects are available at [https://github.com/Mansur74](https://github.com/Mansur74)

 - 📫 How to reach me **mansurcildir@hotmail.com**